wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 ## 2A.
 Not applying guided assembly by StringTie

-The guided assembly step by StringTie would produce many novel transcripts and novel gene loci.
+The guided assembly step by StringTie would produce many novel transcripts and (maybe) novel gene loci.
 In case that you don't want those novel annotation or you have a genome annotation file made by high confident source (ex: ISOseq), you can just replace `merged.gtf` with your GTF file.
 For example, we can replace `merged.gtf` with `tair10.gtf` if we don't want to do the guided assembly.

 ## 3. Generate count matrixes using StringTie